preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Filter
 -------
-If users should be able to filter the list and/or search here, use these options to add filters.
+If users should be able to filter the list and/or search here, use these options.

 The following options are specific for the Page Rollup block: